 SWIMMING AND SOAKING

-Mountainside owners/guests may use Fairmont Hot Springs public mineral pool facility at a discounted rate.
+Mountainside owners/guests may use Fairmont Hot Springs public mineral pool facility.
 Parking for those using the public mineral pools is located at the entrance to the Fairmont Hot Springs R.V.
 Park, behind the Fairmont Hot Springs Lodge.
 A separate hot pool is located outside the Lodge and is strictly for the use of the Lodge guests.

 The pool is open 8:00 a.m. to 10:00 p.m. daily (weather permitting).